navveenb/lean-agentic-ai/research/Sustainable Agentic AI/readme.md

-# Lean and Green Agentic AI
+# Sustainable Green Agentic AI White paper

 This white paper presents a practical framework for designing and building **Agentic AI systems** that are not only intelligent and autonomous but also efficient, cost-conscious, and environmentally sustainable.